How to Open Your First IRA

 Average Savings by Age: 35 to 44

-Again, for reference on where a person may want to be at for retirement savings goals, the average 401k savings for someone between the ages of 30 and 39 in 2019 was $38,400.
+And, of course, keep contributing to your 401(k).
+For reference, the average 401(k) savings for someone between the ages of 30 and 39 was $38,400.

 Average Savings by Age: 45 to 54

-People between the ages of 45 and 54 had an average savings account balance of $48,200, according to the Fed’s 2019 survey.
+People between the ages of 45 and 54 had an average savings account balance of $48,200, according to the Fed’s survey.

 Average Savings by Age: 55 to 64

-The 2019 Fed survey found that Americans between the ages of 55 and 64 had an average savings account balance of $57,800.
+The Fed survey found that Americans between the ages of 55 and 64 had an average savings account balance of $57,800.

 Average Savings by Age: 65 and Older

 This is when savings really peaks for the average American.
-The 2019 Federal Reserve Survey of Consumer Finances found that Americans between the ages of 65 and 74 had an average savings account balance of $60,400.
+The latest Federal Reserve Survey of Consumer Finances found that Americans between the ages of 65 and 74 had an average savings account balance of $60,400.

 However, that savings number does drop over time.
 According to the survey, Americans above the age of 75 had an average savings account balance of $55,600.